robbert-vdh/yabridge/README.md

 env YABRIDGE_DEBUG_FILE=/tmp/yabridge.log YABRIDGE_DEBUG_LEVEL=1 carla --gdb
 ```

-Doing the same thing for the Wine VST host can be a bit trick., You'll need to
+Doing the same thing for the Wine VST host can be a bit tricky.
+You'll need to
-launch winedbg in a seperate detached terminal emulator so it doesn't with the
+launch winedbg in a seperate detached terminal emulator so it doesn't terminate
-plugin, and winedbg can be a bit picky in the arguments it accepts.
-I've already
+together with the plugin, and winedbg can be a bit picky in the arguments it
-set this up behind a feature flag for KDE Plasma.
-Other desktop environments and
+accepts.
+I've already set this up behind a feature flag for KDE Plasma.
+Other
-window managers will require some slight modifications in
+desktop environments and window managers will require some slight modifications
-`src/plugin/host-bridge.cpp`.
+in `src/plugin/host-bridge.cpp`.
 To enable this, simply run:

 ```shell
 meson configure build --buildtype=debug -Duse-winedbg=true